letsiki/wolt-pharmacy-scraper/README.md

 CURRENT TODOS

-- toFIX Some lists in the prices column still contain double quotations

 OLD TODOS TO REVISIT AT SOME POINT

 - create a seperate function to only extract categories without opening them in a new page